 Cycle of artistic expeditions and multidisciplinary research with gray whales.

-Since immemorial times the cetaceans have captivated the human imagination, but they have also been victims of their incomprehension and ambition.
-The Leviathan Games is a reciprocal initiative.
-Faced with the impossible intelligibility, the game renounces to the understanding.
-The cycles reveal itself against the biblical warning that with the giant of the sea tenderness is not possible (Job, 41) and thus, builds a bond based on gestures, rhythms, and emotions.
+Since time immemorial, cetaceans have captivated the human imagination, but they have also been victims of misunderstanding and ambition.
+The Leviathan's Playing is a reciprocal initiative.
+Faced with the impossible intelligibility, the 'playing' renounces to the 'understanding'.
+The cycle reveals itself against the biblical warning that says that tenderness is not possible in face of the sea giant (Job, 41), and thus, builds a bond based on gestures, rhythms, and emotions.

 The cycle has developed a series of art-science investigations carried out in the winter sanctuaries of gray whales, based on non-invasive mediation strategies with this species.
 Starting from the hypothesis that attributes cultural capacities to different cetaceans (Rendell & Whitehead, 2001), The Leviathan's Playing has tested forms of interaction and reading of the seascape focused on the observation and understanding of the Eschrichtius robustus from a lyrical and performative approach.